clojure-emacs/cider/README.md

 #### Upgrading from clojure-test-mode

-CIDER 0.7 ships a replacement for the deprecated `clojure-test-mode` called `cider-test`.
-Please, make sure you've uninstalled `clojure-test-mode` if you're using CIDER 0.7 as `clojure-test-mode` sometimes interferes with CIDER's REPL initialization.
+CIDER 0.7 introduced a replacement for the deprecated `clojure-test-mode` called `cider-test`.
+Please, make sure you've uninstalled `clojure-test-mode` if you're using CIDER 0.7 or newer, as `clojure-test-mode` sometimes interferes with CIDER's REPL initialization.

 ### Installation via package.el